-The color varies from flesh colored to dark brown.
+The color of brown recluse spiders varies from flesh colored to dark brown.
 They have long legs and their body length ranges from 1/4 – 1/2 inch.
 The most identifiable characteristic is the dark violin-shaped mark that begins right behind the eyes.

 Learn more about our Homecare Green program that covers 60 common household pests – including SPIDERS!